zoebisch/recipator/README.md

 ### Overview

 The Recipator is a Sinatra based MVC that tracks authors, recipes, culture (of the recipe) and ingredients.
+The intended use is for at home with several users and can be extended to a pantry inventory, and with a scanner could be automated.

+The reason for tracking metrics on ingredients is for future development, to let the user know if there is enough on hand to make a dish.

 ## File Structure